Preparing For Camp

 Arrival and Departure

-Check-in takes place at Trout Lake Camps from 3:00-5:00 p.m. on Sunday.
-Please wait until this time to arrive.
+Check-in takes place at Trout Lake Camps from 3:00–4:30 p.m. on Sunday and will be divided into check-in time slots.
+If you have multiple campers that are given different time slots, you may arrive at the earliest time slot.
+Please arrive during your assigned time slot as our check-in system is only able to accommodate a specific number of campers at a time.
+You will receive your check-in time on the Thursday prior to arrival, please wait until this time to arrive.
 This is when campers move into their cabin, meet their cabin leader and get acquainted with their new home.
 The camp week ends at 10:00 a.m. on the last day of camp.

 All camps start at 3:00 p.m.
 Sunday or Wednesday and end at 10:00 a.m. on closing day (Saturday, Friday or Wednesday depending on the camp week).

 You can find maps and directions to Trout Lake Camps online.

 Campers have the opportunity to spend money on a variety of “extra” items and activities.
 They can choose to buy snacks, ice cream or pop from the canteen or soda fountain and small gifts or T-shirts from the camp store.
 Some activities such as horseback riding ($15), craft projects, and waterskiing/wake boarding ($15) also have additional fees.
 All activity costs are included for Wild Woods campers.
 For each person, the amount of spending money brought will vary.
 Campers are encouraged to deposit most of their spending money in the camp bank.
 This helps keep their money safe and allows them to charge all purchases directly to their account.
 Campers should have a coin purse or wallet with their name on it.